Say Yes to Love (film)

-Say Yes to Love is a 2012 romance Hindi film directed by Marukh Miraz Beig.
+Say Yes to Love is a 2012 Hindi romance film directed by Marukh Miraz Beig.

 Plot

-Vijay (Aasad Mirza) is a young, shy boy who is molested by a prostitute which wreaks havoc with his emotions.
+Vijay (Aasad Mirza) is a young, shy boy who was molested by a prostitute.
+This devastated and traumatised him.
 He develops a fear of falling in love until he meets Sarah Jones (Nazia Hussain), a beautiful girl who brings about a change in Vijay's life.